BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 <img src="https://raw.githubusercontent.com/BlondeBurrito/bevy_flowfield_tiles_plugin/main/docs/png/int_field_los_prop1.png" alt="iflp1"/>

 By taking a vector from the starting goal to the corner we can then extend this vector to calculate what field cells lie along a line.
-The field cells on this line are updated with the flag for WavefrontBlocked.
+The field cells on this line are stored as corners and are updated with the flag for WavefrontBlocked.
 Meaning that as LOS expands and propagates if a WavefrontBlocked cell is encountered then the cell is removed as a candidate in further LOS porpagation.
 This ensures that LOS cannot flow around impassable areas.

 <img src="https://raw.githubusercontent.com/BlondeBurrito/bevy_flowfield_tiles_plugin/main/docs/png/int_field_los_prop2.png" alt="iflp2"/><img src="https://raw.githubusercontent.com/BlondeBurrito/bevy_flowfield_tiles_plugin/main/docs/png/int_field_los_prop3.png" alt="iflp3"/>